 只改写不给理由

-There have been lots of discussions about traveling to foreign.
-As for what the ages should people traveling to foreign, idea vary.
+There have been lots of discussions about traveling to foreign countries.
+As for when people should travel to other countries, ideas vary.

-Some people think that traveling to foreign countries when they are young, while others prefer travelling to foreign when they are older?
+Some people think that traveling to foreign countries when they are young is good, while others prefer travelling to foreign when they are older.

 Which opinion is more reasonable, however, can be very subject and relative.

-From my perspective, travelling to foreign countries when I was young is better.
+From my perspective, travelling to foreign countries when people are young is better.

-There have been lots of discussion about students’ life.
+There have been lots of discussions about students’ life.
 As for how to improve the quality of students’ life in the dorm, ideas vary.
-Some people think that make a quiet place for study is a good way, while other hold that build a exercise room for students is the best idea.
+Some people think that making a quiet place for study is a good way, while others hold that building an exercise room for students is a better idea.
 Which opinion is more reasonable, however, can be very subject and relative.
 From my perspective, the quiet place for study is better.

 Teaching by different teacher is a better choice, because this can improve students’ grade.

 Students should be taught by different teachers, because this strategy improves students’ grades.